isuruwg/git-tutorial/README.md

 * 14asdfb (master) before switching to new branch
 ```

-Get back to master branch, merge and delete old branch:
+Get back to master branch, merge (This will do a Fast-forward merge since there are no conflicts and the branches can be easily merged) and delete old branch:

 ```bash
 git checkout master
 git merge newbranch
 git branch -d newbranch
 ```